-Illinois County Land Ownership Maps and Atlases
+Illinois County Land Ownership Maps and Atlases Illinois State Library

 This is not a guide to the literature on the genre, nor scanned images of the atlases themselves, but rather a simple checklist of the State Library’s collection of 19th, 20th, and 21st century plat books and maps.
 The State Library’s county land ownership maps and atlases are cataloged on the OCLC WorldCat and I-Share databases, but are comprehensively listed here separately for ease of use.
-This list includes maps and atlases acquired as of May, 2011.

 All these atlases are available for circulation and interlibrary loan with the following exceptions:

 - the most current plat book is reference.

 - microfilm may be substituted for the original atlas, especially if the original is in poor condition.

 - microfiche is duplicated and the patron may keep the copy.

 - sheet maps are photocopied and the patron may keep the copy.

 Please contact your local library to borrow these atlases from the Illinois State Library.